 Federal and state regulations were modified in 1994 to introduce the term "declared pregnant worker."
 Under these regulations, each student may declare her pregnancy in writing to the program director.
 However, it is the student's option whether or not to declare the pregnancy.
 The student may decide to declare the pregnancy as soon as conception is confirmed, or at any time during the pregnancy.
 Once that pregnancy is declared, this institution is required to ensure that the unborn child does not receive more than 500 millirem during the term of the pregnancy, as determined by the radiation dosimeter which is worn at waist level under the apron.
-In the event that a student has already received 450 or greater millirem from the date of conception to the date of that the pregnancy is declared the regulations permit the unborn child to receive a maximum of 50 millirem during the declaration of the pregnancy.
+In the event that a student has already received 450 or greater millirem from the date of conception to the date of that the pregnancy is declared the regulations permit the unborn child to receive a maximum of 50 millirem during the remaining term of the pregnancy.
+It is up to each student to make her own decision regarding the declaration of the pregnancy.
 In all cases, this institution requires that radiation doses to the student and to the unborn child shall be maintained "As Low As Reasonably Achievable" (ALARA).